 For questions about admission, the application process or study life in general at Business Academy Aarhus, write to email@example.com

 Business Academy Aarhus cooperates with a range of organisations to promote our higher educational programmes abroad.
 Applicants are welcome to contact a Local Education Agent where available, for further information on the application process.

 Remember to read the small print

 Should a programme, study line or specialisation that you applied for not be offered anyway, you will be contacted directly.
 The subsequent specialisations we offer will depend on the number of applicants.
 If there are not enough applicants for both a Danish and an international line, we reserve the right to only offer one.

-In the 5th semester, you will do an internship in a company for 5 months.
+In the 5th semester, you will do an internship in a company.